mesosphere/spark-build/docs/user-docs.md

 http://external.website/mysparkapp.jar 30`
 ```

-Or you can set arbitrary properties by as java system properties by
+Or you can set arbitrary properties as java system properties by
 using `-D<prop>=<value>`:

 ```bash